 An FHA cash out refinance loan is a great product for people with more average credit scores, and those who may have a foreclosure or a few late payments on their record.
 You should check out the FHA cash out refinance for bad credit today.

-Cash out mortgage rates in 2017 are still quite low, with a typical rate of 4.25% or so.
+Cash out FHA refinance rates in 2018 should maintain an affordable theme.
 While rates have edged up over the last year, historically the rates are still low.
 So it is still a good time to consider a cash out refinance.

 A cash out refinance allows a home owner to kill two birds with one stone: